 I kept on smoking, eating crap, and drinking.
 A few times, I found myself in the emergency room.
 I was about 22, and I was taking ten different meds.
 In my mind, I was getting ancient.
 When I was 13, I was pretty sure I’ll die by 27 or 30th at the latest.

 I got to the point where I couldn’t eat anything anymore, my stomach pushed any food out one way or another, and my face would puff up.
 So, I just stopped eating!
 I was too sick; my room was a mess, my life was a mess, my body was all fucked up.

 If Things Don’t Work Out, Find Someone To Fix It.

-I took a month off and went to Israel to celebrate one of my best friend’s wedding.
+I took a month off and went to Israel to celebrate one of my best friend’s weddings.
 That’s when I started losing weight.
-Only, I just couldn’t eat anything.
+Only, I couldn’t eat anything.
 At the same time, I picked up a fitness magazine and saw a picture of Alicia Silverstone where she was hiking with her dog.
 That’s it.
-I wanted to be healthy, I wanted to be like her!
-I just didn’t have the tools.
+I wanted to be healthy; I wanted to be like her!
+Unfortunately, I didn’t have the tools.
 But, the first seed was planted.

 Take Charge Of Your Life, Clean Up Your Fucking Mess!